pola-rs/polars-book/user_guide/src/missing_data.md

 ## `null` and `NaN` values

-Each `Series` or column in a `DataFrame` is an Arrow array based on the Apache Arrow format.
+Each column in a `DataFrame` (or equivalently a `Series`) is an Arrow array or a collection of Arrow arrays [based on the Apache Arrow format](https://arrow.apache.org/docs/format/Columnar.html#null-count).
 Missing data is represented in Arrow and `Polars` with a `null` value.
 This `null` missing value applies for all data types including numerical values.

 `Polars` also allows `NotaNumber` or `NaN` values for float columns.
 These `NaN` values are considered to be a type of floating point data rather than missing data.
 We discuss `NaN` values separately below.